hzambran/hydroGOF/README.md

 To cite hydroGOF in publications use:

 >  Mauricio Zambrano-Bigiarini. hydroGOF: Goodness-of-fit functions for comparison of simulated and observed hydrological time series.
+R package version 0.3-10.
 URL https://github.com/hzambran/hydroGOF.
-DOI:10.5281/zenodo.839855
+DOI:10.5281/zenodo.840087

 A BibTeX entry for LaTeX users is